input-output-hk/marlowe-doc/docs/platform-and-architecture/large-contracts.md

 is expensive.
 Instead, when building a transaction with a `MerkleizedInput` in the redeemer, the continuation contract must be added as a script datum to an additional transaction output on the transaction.
-This will cause the hash of that datum to be verified by the ledger rules instead, saving plutus execution costs.
-The validator then looks up this additional datum from the script context using the hash provided by the `MerkleizedInput`, and convert the `MarloweTxInput` to an `Input`, which is passed to the semantic validator.
+This will cause the hash of that datum to be verified by the ledger rules instead, saving Plutus execution costs.
+The validator then looks up this additional datum from the script context using the hash provided by the `MerkleizedInput`, and converts the `MarloweTxInput` to an `Input`, which is passed to the semantic validator.